-This event, organised by What Works Scotland and the Centre for Research on Families and Relationships, will provide an opportunity to systematically explore the evidence and issues surrounding actions to tackle child poverty.
+This event, organised by What Works Scotland and the Centre for Research on Families and Relationships, explored the evidence and issues surrounding actions to tackle child poverty locally in Scotland.

 - Hear findings and discuss the new evidence review from What Works Scotland: Tackling child poverty: Actions to prevent and mitigate child poverty at the local level.